 From the frustration of that bad experience, nonprofit Consumers’ Checkbook began as a resource to help consumers make more informed choices.
 We provide detailed quality and price ratings on local services and healthcare professionals while remaining independent from the businesses we report on.

-Here’s how we’ve helped make the marketplace more consumer-friendly for 45 years.
+Here’s how we’ve helped make the marketplace more consumer-friendly for over 45 years.